Wole Soyinka: Release and literary production

-In October 1969, when the civil war came to an end, amnesty was proclaimed, and Soyinka and other political prisoners were freed.
+In October 1969, a few months before the civil war came to an end, amnesty was proclaimed, and Soyinka and other political prisoners were freed.
 For the first few months after his release, Soyinka stayed at a friend's farm in southern France, where he sought solitude.
 He wrote The Bacchae of Euripides (1969), a reworking of the Pentheus myth.
 He also published in London a book of poetry, Poems from Prison.
 At the end of the year, he returned to his office as Chair of Drama at Ibadan.

 In 1970, he produced the play Kongi's Harvest, while simultaneously adapting it as a film of the same title.
 In June 1970, he finished another play, called Madmen and Specialists.
 Together with the group of 15 actors of Ibadan University Theatre Art Company, he went on a trip to the United States, to the Eugene O'Neill Memorial Theatre Center in Waterford, Connecticut, where his latest play premiered.

 In 1971, his poetry collection A Shuttle in the Crypt was published.
 Madmen and Specialists was produced in Ibadan that year.
 In April 1971, concerned about the political situation in Nigeria, Soyinka resigned from his duties at the University in Ibadan, and began years of voluntary exile.

-Soyinka travelled to Paris, France, to take the lead role as Patrice Lumumba, the murdered first Prime Minister of the Republic of the Congo, in Joan Littlewood's May 1971 production of Murderous Angels, Conor Cruise O'Brien's play about the Congo Crisis.
+Soyinka travelled to Paris, France, to take the lead role of Patrice Lumumba, the murdered first Prime Minister of the Republic of the Congo, in Joan Littlewood's May 1971 production of Murderous Angels, Conor Cruise O'Brien's play about the Congo Crisis.
 In July in Paris, excerpts from Soyinka's well-known play The Dance of The Forests were performed.